Jerry Jones' attorney, in letter, says owners being misled about Roger Goodell contract negotiations

 The NFL's Karp replied to Cohen's letter Thursday, a league source said.
 Karp called Jones' response without merit, the source said, and stated it was inconsistent with a unanimous resolution that authorized the committee to finalize Goodell's extension.

-Sources say Jones believes circumstances such as the player anthem controversy, further decline in TV ratings and sponsorship concerns have changed the league's dynamics and owners should be entitled to seek transparent contract details, as allowed by the May resolution.
-Jones has denied to other owners that he is motivated by the disciplinary action against star running back Ezekiel Elliott and has reminded them that he raised the issue of transparency on Goodell's contract at the annual owner's meetings in March, well before Elliott's six-game suspension was handed down.
+Sources said Jones believes circumstances such as the player anthem controversy, further decline in TV ratings and sponsorship concerns have changed the league's dynamics and owners should be entitled to seek transparent contract details, as allowed by the May resolution.
+Jones has denied to other owners that he is motivated by the disciplinary action against Cowboys star running back?
+Ezekiel Elliott?and has reminded them that he raised the issue of transparency on Goodell's contract at the annual owners meetings in March, well before Elliott's six-game suspension was handed down.

 Karp also maintained Blank has been fully transparent with the other owners about the status of the negotiations with Goodell, the source said.
 The league's counsel refuted claims Jones made about the substance of Goodell's proposed extension, saying the Cowboys owner was either uninformed or deliberately misleading other owners, the source added.